-Professor Jerome E. Deise is the Faculty Adviser to the Trial Team.
+Professor Emeritus Jerome Deise, is the former Program Director of the Trial Team.
 The former Chief Attorney of the Capital Crimes Division for the Maryland Office of the Public Defender, Prof. Deise has been a member of the faculty since 1991.
 He directs the Federal & State Criminal Defense Clinic and teaches trial advocacy, advanced trial advocacy, evidence, trial evidence, criminal law and comparative professional responsibility (Aberdeen, Scotland).
-Since Prof. Deise became its director in 2000, the National Trial Team has enjoyed much success, including winning the 2006 NITA Tournament of Champions Competition.
+Under Prof. Deise's leadership, the National Trial Team enjoyed much success, including winning the 2006 NITA Tournament of Champions Competition.
 Prof. Deise was elected Law School Teacher of the Year in 1998 and was the 2004 national award winning recipient of the Richard S. Jacobson Award for Excellence in Teaching Trial Advocacy, presented by the Roscoe Pound Institute.

 During Mr. Bellido de Luna's tenure on the team, he was appointed as the Trial Team Captain and competed successfully.
 Along with his teammates, Mr. Bellido de Luna won and ranked #1 at the William W. Daniel National Invitation Mock Trial Competition in Atlanta, Ga., he competed and won the ACTL (NTC) Regional Competition to advance to the National Competition in Houston, Texas where his team advanced to the Quarter Finals.
 Also during his tenure on the team, the school finished in 4th place and National 4th place ranking in NITA's Tournament of Champions! in Akron, Ohio; Second place finish in the ATLA Regional Competition in Washington, D.C.
 Garnered 5th place National ranking.
 Competed in the ABA's National Trial Competition in Chicago, IL after advancing from their Regional victory at Quinnipiac Law School Competition in New Haven, Connecticut.
 Upon graduation, Mr. Bellido de Luna was inducted into the Order of the Barrister.